 Green UX is probably a term you'll hear more and more in the coming years.
 For all the benefits that technology brings, there is a dark cloud that hangs over all of us.
 This cloud chases us in newspapers every day and is felt across the entire world.
 It makes us fear for the future and question our habits – our youth is even skipping school to demand action.
 This cloud is mostly made up of CO2 and its name is climate change.

 Data – and our growing need to send and receive it faster than ever before – are key pieces in understanding this puzzle.
-Each time we use data, be it by browsing ecommerce websites, using Facebook or sending an email to a coworker, we spark a chain of events that needs electricity to get us that data.
+Each time we use data, be it keeping it secure in cloud storage, browsing ecommerce websites (opens in new tab), creating a site using a website builder, using Facebook or sending an email to a coworker, we spark a chain of events that needs electricity to get us that data.

 With technologies like 5G being part of a near future for the market, we can no longer ignore the energy consumption linked to IT.
 More electricity-intensive demands for IT usually means coal burning.
 Fortunately, UX designers are doing their part to mitigate this trend of consuming more without worrying about the consequences: that's where green UX design comes in.

 - 7 golden rules of UX (opens in new tab)

 With the consequences of the climate crisis already being felt by many people in the world, global warming is on everyone's mind.
 It's usual for us to discuss Chinese or American emissions but we often overlook the role of specific industries.
 In all this, exactly where does the internet fit in?

 The internet, as pointed out by a 2017 report by Greenpeace (opens in new tab), consumes 7 per cent of world electricity as it stands.
 That may not seem like much but it's the source of the electricity that raises concerns.
 Data centres alone are responsible for 2 per cent of carbon emissions – the same amount as the air travel sector, as reported by Adam Vaughan with The Guardian.